-4. Security Considerations
+5. Security Considerations

 The procedures and protocol extensions defined in this document do not affect the BGP security model.
 See the "Security Considerations" section of [RFC4271] for a discussion of BGP security.
+This document only introduces a new Attribute TLV and any syntactic error in it would result in the BGP-LS Attribute being discarded [RFC7752].
 Also, refer to [RFC4272] and [RFC6952] for analyses of security issues for BGP.
 Security considerations for acquiring and distributing BGP-LS information are discussed in [RFC7752].
 The TLV introduced in this document is used to propagate the EAG extensions defined in [RFC7308].
-It is assumed that the IGP instances originating this TLV will support all the required security (as described in [RFC7308]) in order to prevent any security issues when propagating the TLVs into BGP-LS.
-The advertisement of the link attribute information defined in this document presents no significant additional risk beyond that associated with the existing link attribute information already supported in [RFC7752].
+It is assumed that the IGP instances originating this TLV will support all the required security (as described in [RFC7308]) and the OSPF and IS-IS RFCs below, in order to prevent any security issues when propagating the Sub-TLVs into BGP-LS.